kunstmusik/blue-manual/docs/users/reference/noteProcessors/lineAddProcessor.md

 were to be applied against the beat values of the original score.

 !!! note
-Line Addinging is done over the objective duration of the Object, so the length of the Object as if Time Behavior would have been set to None.
+Line Adding is done over the objective duration of the Object, so the length of the Object as if Time Behavior would have been set to None.